2016 TOUR DE LIGHTS

-Join us for this fun, free bike parade through downtown, 4th & Gill and Old North Knoxville.
-Riders are encouraged to get creative with lights, costumes and decorations.
-The route is about 5 miles long and takes about an hour to ride at a casual pace.
-All streets will be completely closed for the event.
-Hot cocoa and treats are available thanks to Mast General Store and Three Rivers Market.
-You can RSVP on Facebook, but you don't need to register.
+More than a thousand people participated in the 10th annual Tour de Lights - a fun, free bike parade through downtown, 4th & Gill and Old North Knoxville.
+The route is about 5 miles long and takes about an hour to ride.
+All streets are completely closed for the event.
+Thanks to Mast General Store and Three Rivers Market for providing hot cocoa and cookies.

 - Best costume - Adult

 The Naughty Grinches